island-is/handbook/environment-setup.md

 - Shared services account - here we run the infrastructure that is common or needs access to the user-facing accounts(Production/Test/Dev/etc.).
 - Transit account - used to control routing of network traffic between the different AWS accounts.
 Additionally we can add routing to VPN connections.
 VPN connections might come in handy if we need to connect our cloud setup with on-premise data centers.
 - Security account - used for forensics and auditing.
-- Production/Test/Dev/etc. accounts - used for deploying our applications
+- Production/Test/Dev/etc. accounts - used for deploying our applications.
+These are what we call our "environments" - "Dev environment", "Prod environment", etc. Here we provision the bulk of our workloads - Kubernetes, databases, queues, etc. Those are not shared between accounts.

 ## Kubernetes